it-novum/openITCOCKPIT-documentation/en/docs/monitoring/user-interface.md

 With this option, the host itself, as well as any dependent hosts, is entered into a maintenance window.
 Here, the maintenance time starts and stops exactly at the times you set in your maintenance plan.

-#### Confirming host statuses
+#### Acknowledge host status

 Depending on the notification settings, notifications for a host are sent at a pre-determined interval.
 These notifications can be stopped by confirming the host status.
 You can also confirm the status for the host and its services here.
 The `Sticky` option retains the confirmation until the host once again returns to an `UP` status.

-#### Passive transmission of check results
+#### Passive transfer of check results

-Using the passive transmission of check results, the host receives the specified status with comments.
+Using the passive transfer of check results, the host receives the specified status with comments.
 If `Force to hard state` is ticked, the host status type is immediately set to `HARD` and the number of check attempts is ignored.

 #### Disable notifications